-The main names also appear in the index to the left, and there is a site map showing all pages , and a site search powered by Google.
+The main names also appear in the index to the left.
+There is also a site map showing all pages , and a site search page powered by my favourite search engine - 'Duck Duck Go'.
 This site has grown over the years, and become over-complicated, so I am gradually tidying it up.
 The pages I have updated will look similar to this, so If you have any problems with an updated page please give it a second chance, then let me know the problem.

 I am researching names connected with my family - so far the most interesting group has been the CHEESMAN family in the Brighton area of Sussex- not all are related of course, but they make up the vast majority of the three hundred-plus names on file so far!

 Until recently all references were to the United Kingdom and, indeed, virtually all to Southern England, except for one member of the Cheesman family who emigrated to Australia, although I know little of him.
-However, I have recently been contacted by a lady who turns out to be distantly related. she has added a large and thriving American connection.
+However, Some time ago I was contacted by a lady who turned out to be distantly related.
+She has added a large and thriving American connection.
 This is covered in a new 'American Cheesman line' page

 Out of respect for my family's privacy, all specific family references will end at 1900. however, I will allow more recent references to some of the more illustrious people.